-In the Fall of 1907 the Korn family sold their Kansas farm and returned to Waukesha, Wisconsin where Elizabeth’s grandparents Jacob and Katherine (Eiler) Korn had settled from Germany in 1840.
+In the Fall of 1907, the Korn family sold their Kansas farm and returned to Waukesha, Wisconsin where Elizabeth’s grandparents Jacob and Katherine (Eiler) Korn had settled from Germany in 1840.

-Elizabeth later attended Carroll College in her home of Waukesha, Wisconsin where she earned a B.A. in History, and was a member of Theta Pi Delta Sorority.
+Elizabeth later attended Carroll College in her home of Waukesha, Wisconsin where she earned a B.A. in History, and was a member of Theta Pi Delta (???)
+Sorority.
 Elizabeth’s sorority sister, Jean Toutenhoofd (daughter of Mae Walvoord Toutenhoofd), introduced Elizabeth to her cousin, Randall Henry Walvoord, who also attended Carroll College before transferring to the University of Wisconsin at Madison.
 Randall earned a B.S. degree in electrical engineering.
 He was a member of Tau Kappa Epsilon (???)
 Fraternity.

 Elizabeth married Randall on June 28, 1927 in her parents home at 202 James Street in Waukesha.

 Randall was considered too old and had too many children to fight in the war but never-the-less was recruited by J. I. Case Company to help with the war effort.
-He built wings for the B-26 attack bomber.
+Randall built wings for the B-26 attack bomber.

-After the war, he continued to work at J. I. Case as a draftsman but didn’t like the inside work.
+After the war, Randall continued to work at J. I. Case as a draftsman but didn’t like the inside work.
 He went to work for Allis Chalmers (a Milwaukee company) as an outside sales engineer.
 He would go from plant to plant to see what kind of motors they needed.
 As the company expanded, Randall was given a choice to transfer to either New York City or to Dallas, Texas.
 He didn’t like New York and since his younger brother, John, lived in nearby Ft.
 Worth he chose to make Dallas his new home.
 But before actually moving to Dallas, Randall was transferred to Allis Chalmers’ Motor Division in Amarillo, Texas.

 So in 1945, Randall, Elizabeth and their five children (Mary, David, Joann, John, and Randy), moved to Amarillo.
 Sometime after the move, Allis Chalmers closed their Amarillo Motor Division.
 G. E. Jones Electric Company took over Chalmers’ business and Randall was offered a job in their Sales and Repair Department where he remained until he died.